equinor/ert/docs/rst/manual/experimental/plugin_system.rst

 Workflow jobs
 ~~~~~~~~~~~~~
-To install workflow jobs that you want to have available in ERT you can use the following hook specification:
+There are two ways to install a workflow job in ERT.
+To install workflow jobs that you
+want to have available in ERT you can use one of the following hook specifications:

 .. code-block:: python